 Our goal is to help lead and organize the initial creation of these through a working example providing an open source archive of tools, tutorial, and resources for duplication of all aspects including food infrastructure, energy infrastructure, housing infrastructure, an education model, asocial architecture and recreation model, a self-governance strategy, a functioning resource based economy, earth regenerative practices, for-profit and non-profit business infrastructure, and more.
-Combining these things in one place will create a place we see people wanting to visit and duplicate.
+Combining these things in one place will create a place where we see people reinventing the future by wanting to visit and duplicate.

 Click on each icon to be taken to the corresponding Highest Good hub page.

-In our opinion, the reinvention of the future starts with reinventing how we look at the entire living experience.
+In our opinion, reinventing the future starts with reinventing how we look at the entire living experience.
 The SEGO Center Duplicable City Hub is a significant part of this for One Community because it centralizes many of the functions people normally reserve complete rooms in their house for including dining, recreation, laundry, and more.
 Building the SEGO Center will save huge resources for One Community while providing a 5-star visiting and social gathering experience.

 Each of these 7 structures will provide a different internal environment and grow a different variety of food: Tropical Atrium Social Space and Tropical Food Production, Large-scale Production Tropical Aquapini, Zen Aquapini #1: Cloud Forest House, Zen Aquapini #2: Tropical Moist House, Walipini #1: Frost-free Arid Zone Desert House, Walipini #2: Borderline Subtropical House, and the Walipini #3: Tropical House.
 All 7 structures will be a part of our botanical garden model and will produce a diversity of delicious and nutritious food far beyond anything found in a typical grocery store.

-This week we completed final editing and posting of the first 20 plants (of 60) on the Tropical Atrium Planting and Harvesting Page.
-We’ve had 4 people working on this open source component and these plants went through at least 5 complete overhaul revisions to get to where they are now with complete images, descriptions, placement details, planting guidelines, cultural considerations, and links to more information.
+This week we completed the final editing and posting of the first 20 plants (of 60) on the Tropical Atrium Planting and Harvesting Page.
+We’ve had 4 people working on this open-source component and these plants went through at least 5 complete overhaul revisions to get to where they are now with complete images, descriptions, placement details, planting guidelines, cultural considerations, and links to more information.
 Here’s an example of one of them:

 Mentha x piperita is a fragrant plant that flowers purple and grows 4-6″ tall.
 It is used in containers, rock gardens, as a border, ground cover, and in mass plantings.
-Variegated Peppermint is drought tolerant and resistant to deer, mice, and insects.
+Variegated Peppermint is drought-tolerant and resistant to deer, mice, and insects.
 It is used medicinally in treating indigestion, colds, and morning sickness.
 It is highly flavorful and used in teas, candy, desserts, and savory dishes.

 Root division from an existing plant stock, suckers, or cuttings is another recommended method of propagation, best done in the fall.
 Cuttings will root easily in a moist potting medium, or even in water.